 The ecological significance of lignotuber formations is not always clear.
 In California, the lignotuber-forming Arctostaphylos glandulosa grows alongside the lignotuber-free Arctostaphylos glauca in the same habitat.
 In addition, Adenostoma fasciculatum, A. sparsifolium, Ceanothus, Quercus dumosa, Rhus laurina, and others possess a lignotuber in California.
-Eucalyptus camaldulenesis does not have a lignotuber in southern Australia, those growing more northerly are ecotypes with lignotubers.
-Numerous species of the Western Australian Eucalypts, but also Banksia, etc., form lignotubers. in Chile, for example, Colliguaja odorifera, Quillaja saponaria, Eithraea caustica, Cryptocarya alba; in the Mediterranean region lignotuber formation is regularly known only from Quercus suber.
-In all cases, the possibility of rapid cane outbreaks after fires certainly plays an important role.
+Eucalyptus camaldulenesis does not have a lignotuber in S Australia, those growing more northerly are ecotypes with lignotubers.
+Numerous species of the W Australian Eucalypts, but also Banksia, etc., form lignotubers. in Chile, for example, Colliguaja odorifera, Quillaja saponaria, Eithraea caustica, Cryptocarya alba; in the Mediterranean region lignotuber formation is regularly known only from Quercus suber.
+In all cases, the possibility of rapid sprouting after fires certainly plays an important role.